-With the risk of stating the obvious, if you are reading this article then the writing might already be on the wall.
-If you are asking the question at all then the efficacy of the rebranding and relaunching effort should be explored.
-Great market research is the place to start.
+With the risk of stating the obvious, if you are reading this article, then the writing might already be on the wall.
+It’s time to call us.
+Explore brand relaunch If you are asking the question at all.
+Excellent market brand research is the place to start.

 You can find definitive answers to these questions.
-I’m not being self-serving here when I tell you that all research is not equal and you need to trust such an important task to folks who know how to do it.
+But all research is not equal, and you need to trust such an essential task to folks who know how to do it.

-I say this because I firmly believe the price of clarity is the risk of offence.
-We know how to do this and most of our competitors don’t.
+The price of clarity is the risk of offense.
+We know how to do this and our competitors don’t.